Religious Minorities in the Middle East Caucus

 Congresswoman Anna Eshoo, Bishop Angaelos of the UK Coptic Orthodox Church, and Congressman Jeff Fortenberry discuss religious persecution issues at the U.S. Capitol.

-The Religious Minorities in the Middle East Caucus is a Congressional Member organization in the United States House of Representatives that serves as an informational and advocacy entity for besieged religious minorities who are central to a pluralistic, multi-cultural Middle East.
-The caucus is co-chaired by Congresswoman Anna G. Eshoo (D-CA) and Congressman Jeff Fortenberry (R-NE).
+The Religious Minorities in the Middle East Caucus is a bipartisan Congressional Member Organization of the U.S. House of Representatives that serves as an informational and advocacy entity for besieged religious minorities who are central to a pluralistic, multi-cultural Middle East.
+The caucus is co-chaired by Congressman Jeff Fortenberry (R-NE) and Congresswoman Anna G. Eshoo (D-CA).
+Fortenberry’s district holds America’s largest number of Yezidi families.
 Eshoo, the only Assyrian Member of Congress, has long championed religious freedom in the Middle East.
-Fortenberry, whose district holds America’s largest number of Yezidi families, was appointed co-chair early this year.

 “As the struggle for religious freedom persists in the Middle East, our utmost vigilance to promote democratic values and protection for persecuted innocents in the region is required.” – Congresswoman Eshoo